 Medication Errors • Negligent Care • Dangerous Facilities

 Hospital negligence and malpractice can result in the following kinds of injuries and medical complications:

 - Birth injuries

 - Food poisoning

 Hospitals are usually very concerned about their reputations.
 When malpractice or negligence occurs that results in serious injuries or death, they face not only an expensive lawsuit, but also state and federal regulators and lawmakers.
 At DeVore, Acton & Stafford, P.A., our attorneys aren’t bashful about contacting the attorney general’s office or state medical board.

 Since negligence often indicates a pattern of cutting corners or lack of administrative oversight, alerting state officials and regulators to problems can be an effective means of leveraging your case while calling attention to a public threat.

 Due to tort reform, medical malpractice cases can only proceed after a preliminary finding of negligence has been established regarding the actions of a doctor or other health care provider.
-If you have been injured while staying in a hospital, contact the hospital negligence attorneys at DeVore, Acton & Stafford today.
+If you have been injured while staying in a hospital, contact the hospital negligence attorneys at DeVore, Acton & Stafford, P.A. today.
 We’ll evaluate your case and prepare all necessary information in providing grounds for proceeding with your case.

 Because staff members are often transferred or leave and evidence is “misplaced” or lost after an incident, it is important to get a malpractice lawyer involved as soon as possible.
 Call us today or email Troy Stafford directly.
 Serving Mecklenburg County, Cabarrus County, Gaston County and all of North Carolina.